nutanix/ntnx-api-cmdlet-help/md/en-US/Get-VM.md

 ```

 ### -StartsWith
-Displays VMs with the name starts with the given name
+Displays VMs with the names starting with the given name

 ```yaml
 Type: SwitchParameter